 It goes through our NAT (the highlighted address), and through a few routers before landing on our destination.
 QED.

 That’s about it for VPC Endpoints to S3.
 Just remember that using them improves performance and cuts down on transfer costs.
 Some of the stuff I’ve seen/heard has also sold them as more secure.
-I suppose that’s arguably true; there can’t be a man in the middle if there is no middle.
-But I would argue it’s negligible.
+I suppose that’s true; there can’t be a man in the middle if there is no middle.
+But I would argue it’s pretty negligible.
 Connecting to the public endpoint of S3 using TLS is still pretty well secure.
 At least I hope so 😉

 I expected this to be a short post, but then I had to go and talk about drift detection, and change sets, etc. Oh well.
 Anyway, we’re now ready to deploy some WordPress, or at least the database components for WordPress, which I’ll do in my next post.